uwsampa/sampa-public/_projects/stochastic-computing.md

 - **Correlation Manipulating Circuits for Stochastic Computing**<br/>
   Vincent T. Lee, Armin Alaghi, Luis Ceze<br/>
-  To appears in Design, Automation and Test in Europe (2018)
+  To appear in Design, Automation and Test in Europe (2018)